Siberia mine accident: Rescuers find survivor who was presumed dead | DW | 26.11.2021

 Rescuers in Siberia have found a survivor in a coal mine where dozens of miners are presumed dead, an official announced Friday.

+Acting Emergency Minister Alexander Chupriyan said the man found in the mine was a rescuer who had been presumed dead.

-Sergei Tsivilyov, governor of the Kemerovo region, said on the messaging app Telegram that the survivor was found in the Listvyazhnaya mine in southwestern Siberia, and "he is being taken to the hospital."
+Sergei Tsivilyov, governor of the Kemerovo region, said on the messaging app Telegram that the rescuer was found in the Listvyazhnaya mine in southwestern Siberia, and that "he is being taken to hospital."

+Tsivilyov added that he didn't expect any more survivors to be found.

+Reports indicated that the accident involved coal dust catching fire, causing smoke to fill the mine through the ventilation system.
+Deputy Prosecutor General Dmitry Demeshin said that according to preliminary data, the accident was caused by a methane explosion.

-Over 50 people died in the tragedy after a devastating methane explosion and it was presumed no more survivors would be found.
+Over 50 people died in the tragedy, including five rescuers, and it was previously presumed no more survivors would be found.

 jsi/rs (AP, AFP)